pjaskulski/sgkp_information_extraction/README.md

 # sgkp_information_extraction

+Scripts and materials related to the processing of the Geographical Dictionary of the Kingdom of Poland

+The texts of individual volumes of the SGKP were divided into entries and sub-entries, then saved in JSON files.

+JSON files are processed by scripts (Python) using the LLM model (gpt-4.1-mini) via the OpenAI API.
+The scripts search for the expected information and return it in the form of structures that supplement the source JSON file.

+There are two types of scripts in the **SRC** folder, depending on the processing method:

+1. The ‘concurrent*.py’ scripts run immediately, with the JSON files for each volume divided into several to several dozen parts and processed in parallel.
+The processing time for one volume is approximately 40-50 minutes.

+2. 'batch*.py' scripts use the Batch API, i.e., processing tasks are prepared and uploaded to OpenAI servers and processed in a 24-hour cycle (often earlier), after which the results can be downloaded.
+The advantage of processing in this mode is a 50% lower cost.

+3. The auxiliary ‘prompt*.py’ files contain the definition of dynamically created prompts for individual queries/modules.

+4. The auxiliary ‘model*.py’ files contain definitions of pydantic classes.

+Due to the large amount of different types of data that need to be searched for in the SGKP entries, the extraction procedure has been divided into 6 separate modules (implemented by separate scripts) so that the excess of expected data does not impair the performance of the language model.
+Particularly difficult data requiring more analysis, such as population, religious structure, or land ownership structure, are processed separately:

+  - basic data: type, county, municipality, province, Catholic parish, other parish, entry author, name variants
+  - industry monuments: property owner, industrial facilities, mills, archaeological finds, monuments, landscape architecture, collecting, museology,   necropolises, crafts, forest lodges, palace construction, warehouses, military
+  - institutions, offices: schools, offices, customs facilities, libraries, catering, healthcare, trade, charity, courts, breeding, bookstores, shipping, dormitories, urban infrastructure, post office, local government, police, financial institutions, health resorts
+  - statistics: number of inhabitants, number of houses
+  - religious structure: number of inhabitants by religion
+  - land ownership: land ownership structure (types and area of land)

+In the **TEST** folder - test results for various models on a test series (basic data extraction)

+In the **EXAMPLES** folder - examples of results for various categories of information (for the test series)

+In the **DICTIONARY** folder - additional dictionaries (standardized counties, types of settlement points)

+In the **OCR** folder - auxiliary scripts for OCR

+In the **PROMPT** folder - an example of SGKP content processing directly in aistudio using Gemini Pro: prompt, data file (content of entries) to be attached, example of the result in JSON format, and in the file ‘przygotowywanie_promptow_wskazowki.docx’ - a guide with tips on how to prepare prompts for data extraction.

+---

 Skrypty i materiały związane z przetwarzaniem Słownika Geograficznego Królestwa Polskiego

 Teksty poszczególnych tomów SGKP zostały podzielone na hasła i pod-hasła, następnie zapisane w plikach JSON.